Noncrossing Longest Paths and Cycles: Noncrossing Longest Matchings

 \section{Noncrossing Longest Matchings}

-\'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024} showed that there exist point sets for which the longest perfect matchings are noncrossing.
-Their example is attributed to K\r{a}ra P.~Villanger in a paper by Tverberg~\cite{Tverberg1979}.
+\rv{An example of a point set} for which the longest perfect matching is noncrossing is already known~\cite{Rebollar2024}.
+This example is attributed to K\r{a}ra P.~Villanger in a paper by Tverberg~\cite{Tverberg1979}.
 As illustrated in Figure~\ref{Villanger-fig}, it consists of a set $S$ of $k$ segments with endpoints in $A=\{a_1,\dots,a_k\}$ and $B=\{b_1,\dots,b_k\}$.
-The distance between any two points $a_i\in A$ and $b_j\in B$ is larger than the distance between any two points in $A$, or the distance between any two points in $B$.
-The points in $B$ are roughly on a vertical line. \'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024} have provided a precise description of the construction along with a detailed proof that $S$ is a longest matching for $A\cup B$.
+The distance between \rv{every} two points $a_i\in A$ and $b_j\in B$ is larger than the distance between \rv{every} two points in $A$, or the distance between \rv{every} two points in $B$.
+The points in $B$ are roughly on a vertical line.
+A precise description of the construction along with a detailed proof that $S$ is a longest matching for $A\cup B$ \rv{is provided in~\cite{Rebollar2024}}.

 Here, we exhibit an alternative point set for which the longest perfect matching is noncrossing.
 Our construction follows the same framework as for paths and cycles.
+For simplicity we pick integer $x$-coordinates, however, it can be done with more general $x$-coordinates.
 Let $P$ be a set of $2k$ points $p_i=(i,0)$ for $ i=\pm1,\pm2,\dots,\pm k$.
 One can verify that a perfect matching on $P$ is longest if and only if all edges cross the $y$-axis.
 One such matching is $M=\{p_{-i}p_i\colon i=1,\dots,k\}$.
 Using ideas similar to those used for paths and cycles, one can assign to each $p_i$ a new $y$-coordinate $y_i$ to make $M$ longest and noncrossing at the same time; see Figure~\ref{matching-fig}.
 The new $y$-coordinates are of the following form: $y_1\gg y_{-1}=y_2\gg y_{-2}=y_3\gg\cdots= y_{k}\gg y_{-k}$.